Die Hard 2: Plot

-On Christmas Eve, two years after the events of the previous film, John McClane is now a lieutenant with the LAPD, who arrives at Dulles International Airport to pick up his wife, Holly.
-Meanwhile, a plane carrying corrupt foreign military leader General Ramon Esperanza is also headed to Dulles under extradition for using U.S. funds to buy drugs.
+On an unspecified day during Christmas week, two years after the events of the previous film, John McClane is now a lieutenant with the LAPD, who arrives at Dulles International Airport to pick up his wife, Holly.
+He is met with hostility from airport police officer Vito Lorenzo, who issues him a parking ticket.
+Meanwhile, a plane carrying corrupt foreign military leader General Ramon Esperanza is headed to Dulles under extradition for using U.S. funds to buy drugs.

 Waiting to meet Esperanza's plane is disgraced former United States Army Colonel William Stuart and a group of ex-military sympathizers who supported Esperanza's actions.
-McClane follows two of Stuart's men into a restricted baggage sorting area where a gun fight ensues.
+McClane follows two of Stuart's men into a baggage sorting area where a gun fight ensues.
 He kills one man, but the other escapes.

-With the help of his friend Sergeant Al Powell, he discovers that the dead man's fingerprints correspond to an American soldier who was listed as having died in a helicopter accident two years earlier.
-McClane reports his concerns to the ill-tempered airport police chief, Carmine Lorenzo, and air traffic control director Ed Trudeau, but neither believes him.
+With the help of his friend Sergeant Al Powell, McClane runs the dead man's fingerprints.
+They correspond to an American soldier who was listed as having died in a helicopter accident two years earlier.
+McClane reports his concerns to the ill-tempered airport police chief Carmine Lorenzo and air traffic control director Ed Trudeau, but neither believes him.

-Stuart and his men, operating out of a church on the outskirts of the airport, cut all communications with incoming airplanes, disable all runway lighting, and demand that Esperanza's plane be allowed to land without interference.
-Under Stuart's direction, Trudeau orders all air traffic controllers to have all planes in Dulles airspace hold in the air despite their low fuel warnings.
+Stuart and his men are operating out of a church on the outskirts of the airport.
+They cut all communications with incoming airplanes, disable runway lighting, and demand that Esperanza's plane be allowed to land without interference.
+Under Stuart's direction, Trudeau orders all planes in Dulles airspace held in the air despite their low fuel supplies.

-McClane becomes worried about Holly's plane and enlists the help of the airport janitor Marvin to fight back.
-Chief airport engineer Leslie Barnes decides to try using an unfinished antenna array to communicate with the stranded circling airplanes.
+McClane becomes worried about Holly's plane, so enlists the help of airport janitor Marvin to fight back.
+Chief airport engineer Leslie Barnes decides to try using an unfinished antenna array to communicate with the airplanes.
 Lorenzo sends an airport SWAT team with him, but Stuart's men kill the officers and destroy the antenna.
-McClane saves Barnes and kills Stuart's men in turn.
-In retaliation, Stuart crashes a British airliner, killing everyone on board, by impersonating air traffic control and faking the airplane's altimeter reading by recalibrating sea level, leaving a powerless McClane distraught at being unable to save the passengers.
+McClane saves Barnes and kills Stuart's men.
+In retaliation, Stuart impersonates air traffic control and fakes a British airplane's altimeter reading by recalibrating sea level.
+McClane is unable to warn off the airplane which crashes, killing everyone aboard.